 Indoor vs. Outdoor Antennas

-We stuck to indoor antennas for our tests, but outdoor antennas also allow you to tune in to local TV channels.
+We mostly stuck to indoor antennas for our tests, but outdoor antennas also allow you to tune in to local TV channels.
 Outdoor HDTV antennas are larger and sturdier devices that are designed to be mounted on your roof.
 As such, the installation of outdoor antennas is more complicated.
 Because the installation requires mounting the antenna to your home’s exterior and running cables from the antenna to your TV, it's important to find the ideal placement for your antenna prior to installation.
 Many outdoor antennas are motorized, however, and can rotate to aim in different directions.
 The main advantage of an outdoor antenna is better signal reception, due to sturdier hardware and better placement.
 Outdoor antennas also have longer ranges and generally pick up more – and better-quality – TV stations.
 However, they cost more than indoor antennas.

 But indoor antennas have pros as well.
 They're less expensive than outdoor antennas, and less of a commitment, if you’re just looking to try it out.
 The installation process is much simpler, so indoor antennas are better for apartments and spaces without roof access.
 If you live in a city or close to a TV tower, the extra range of an outdoor antenna isn’t necessary to receive a great signal.
 For both indoor and outdoor antennas, however, placement is the key to getting the most channels and the best picture.